 Bone Marrow Derived Macrophages (BMDMs) were derived from wild-type mice, and time course stimulations with LPS were performed.
 Numerous reports have investigated the dynamics of TNF production through the signaling adaptors TRIF and MyD88, but it is still unclear how TNF production control in response to TLR agonists occurs in macrophages.
 To investigate the processes of TNF production that TRIF and MyD88 each control, wild-type, TRIF-/-, and MyD88-/- BMDMs were stimulated with LPS and TNF secretion in the supernatant was measured by ELISA.
 While both TRIF-/- and MyD88-/- have significant defects in TNF secretion, TRIF-/- surprisingly exhibited lower TNF secretion than MyD88-/- (Fig 1E).
-To determine if the defects in TNF secretion seen in TRIF KO and MyD88-/- is due to decreased mRNA production, BMDMs were stimulated with LPS and mRNA levels were measured by RT-PCR (Fig 1F).
+To determine if the defects in TNF secretion seen in TRIF-/- and MyD88-/- is due to decreased mRNA production, BMDMs were stimulated with LPS and mRNA levels were measured by RT-PCR (Fig 1F).
 Unsurprisingly, MyD88-/- had decreased TNF mRNA production compared to wild-type, showing no early mRNA production within 30 minutes, and reaching its peak around 1 hour.
 However, TRIF-/- BMDMs had only a small defect in TNF mRNA production, suggesting that TRIF may control translational or post-translational processing of TNF.
 To determine the TNF RNA synthesis rates, wild-type, TRIF-/-, and MyD88-/- BMDMs were stimulated with LPS and nascent transcripts collected.
 TNF RNA was measured by RT-PCR, revealing that while MyD88-/- showed significantly decreased TNF RNA for the first 25 minutes of LPS stimulation, nascent TNF RNA levels were slightly increased over wild-type after 60 minutes of LPS stimulation (Fig 1G).
 In contrast, TRIF-/- BMDMs exhibited slightly increased TNF RNA levels over wild-type for the first 30 minutes of LPS stimulation, decreasing compared to wild-type after 60 minutes.
 The fact that TRIF-/- have increased nascent TNF RNA for the first 30 minutes of LPS stimulation compared to wild-type but decreased total mRNA production throughout the time course suggests that TRIF may control post-transcriptional processing of TNF as well.

+These complex dynamical relationships can fit by a model, in which (biological mechanisms) and tested by mathematical modeling.

 TNF mRNA production is regulated by NFκB, but not IRF.